omicsEye/seqLens/README.md

 ## Usage
-You can use these models for your own research or utilize the provided scripts to train your own models.
+You can use these models for your research or use the provided scripts to train your models.

 ```python
 # Load model directly